7 Reasons You Should Have a Weekday Elopement

-Most couples that inquire with me about their Colorado elopement, envision a peaceful day surrounded by the wild mountains that they have all to themselves.
-The reality may be that you are stuck in bumper-to-bumper traffic, have to drive around for 10 minutes to find parking at the trailhead and, then, during your vows a big group of people loudly walk by.
-It just wasn’t what you had envisioned.
-That is why I suggest to all of my couples that they consider a weekday elopement in Colorado.
+Most couples that inquire with us about their Colorado elopement envision a peaceful day surrounded by the wild mountains that they have all to themselves.
+The reality may be that you are stuck in bumper-to-bumper traffic, and have to drive around for 10 minutes to find parking at the trailhead just for a big group of people to walk by during the middle of your vows.
+It is for these reasons and more that we suggest to all of our couples that they consider a weekday elopement in Colorado.

-I want to make your elopement vision come to life as much as possible.
-I know that you chose to elope because you want it to be intimate and private.
+We want to make your elopement vision come to life as much as possible.
+We know that you chose to elope because you want it to be intimate and private.
 You don’t want a bunch of uninvited “guests” showing up halfway through your ceremony.
-Every couple that has taken my advice and planned their elopement on a weekday has never regretted it.
+Every couple that has taken our advice and planned their elopement on a weekday has never regretted it.

 Colorado has very few roadways leading into the mountains.
 If you have ever headed for the hills on a Friday afternoon or Saturday or Sunday morning, you know that Colorado traffic is less than ideal.
 Don’t even think about driving into Rocky Mountain National Park at a reasonable time on a Saturday or Sunday.
 You’ll likely get stuck in half an hour of traffic just to enter the park.
 Many Colorado trailheads fill up easily by 8 am on weekends.
 To avoid the headache of traffic and parking, plan on a Monday – Thursday elopement.